 AddressOnemana 3691, New Zealand

-This gorgeous beach, with a small community of holiday homes and a couple hundred permanent residents, segues into three private beaches at the southern end.
+This gorgeous beach, with a small community of holiday homes and a couple of hundred permanent residents, segues into three private beaches at the southern end.
 A small waterfall and good snorkeling draw people to the north end of the beach, where the view to the offshore islands of the Slipper Group, the Alderman Islands, and Mayor Island is particularly appealing.

 AddressWhangamata, New Zealand

-This deservedly popular holiday spot with lots of beach and harbor frontage also supports the largest shopping area since Whitianga, with a supermarket, convenience stores, and a selection of nice restaurants.
+This deservedly popular holiday spot with lots of beach and harbor frontage also supports the largest shopping area since Whitianga, with a supermarket, convenience stores, and a selection of excellent restaurants.
 A marina accommodates leisure fishing and sailing vessels.